 Skating is a fun and exhilarating sport, but it can also be quite dangerous.
-Aches and pains are common among skaters, as are more serious injuries such as wrist fractures, ankle sprains, and concussions.
+Aches and pains are common among skaters, as are more serious injuries such as wrist fractures, ankle sprains, and concussions, to increase security while skating, check here the new Onewheel GT Accessories.
 Many of these injuries can be prevented through awareness and caution, while others might need rest or specific stretches.
 Anti-inflammatory medicines are also useful in managing pain and swelling.

 So if you’re feeling a little achy after your last skate (or 50), read on to learn about how to relieve those pains so you can get back on the board as soon and as relaxed as possible.

 Common Aches and Pains from Skating Can Include: